 According to the research, Android mobiles have been sending all kinds of data about the location of users for almost a year, specifically since the beginning of 2017.
 For this purpose, it has used telephony antennas and the triangulation of the signal from our smartphones.
-So, disable the GPS of the mobile or cancelling the location services on Android does not help.
+So, disabling the GPS of the mobile or canceling the location services on Android does not help.

-All that the device needs to send the location to Google is a mobile data connection or Wi-Fi.
+The device needs a mobile data connection or Wi-Fi to send the location to Google.
 Every time the user connects to a new tower, Google can still access their location and movements without their knowledge.
 The company can collect this data even if the SIM card is not installed on the phone so there is no way to avoid this “espionage” by Google.

 Of course, the brand has revealed that it does not store the location but uses the data obtained from these towers to improve notification systems.
 It also improves the user experience of using Android phones.

-Google has ensured that it will end with this practice from this month but the damage may already be done and many users begin to distrust the “stratagems” of Android and therefore, the Internet giant.
+Google has ensured that it will end this practice from this month, but the damage may already be done, and many users have begun to distrust the “stratagems” of Android and, therefore, the Internet giant.